 Now you can add additional parameters, in Basic mode Price per cm3 of the model, material typical density, and price per gram of the model including supports.

-Choosing the density/price per gram combination will lead to more accurate calculations, since it will take account of used filling level and material used for support.
+Choosing the density/price per gram combination will lead to more accurate calculations since it will take into account the used filling level and material used for support.

-Through advanced options you can add technical limits to the material, based on your experience with it, like shell closeness (minimal distance between two parts of the model if you want those parts to move independently, like hinge and axle), minimal wall thickness (the thinnest wall you can print without it getting deformed) and minimal hole (if you need a round, unobstructed hole).
-The rest of the pages ogf the template are filled out as usual.
+Through advanced options, you can add technical limits to the material, based on your experience with it, like shell closeness (minimal distance between two parts of the model if you want those parts to move independently, like hinge and axle), minimal wall thickness (the thinnest wall you can print without it getting deformed) and minimal hole (if you need around, unobstructed hole).
+The rest of the pages of the template are filled out as usual.